Axel Paris - Research Scientist

 Triplanar warping

 Triplanar mapping is a well-known technique for on-the-fly parameterization.
 A great reference from an article in GPU Gems 3 by Ryan Geiss is available online, and there are also detailed blog posts from Catlike Coding and Martin Palko, just to name a few.
 The idea is to use the world space position of a point `\mathbf{p}` and its normal `\mathbf{n}` to determine a parameterization.
 This has a big advantage: the surface you are trying to map to the texture does not need an explicit parameterization, which is perfect for implicit surfaces.
-The final texture contribution `T \quad : quad \mathbb R^3, \mathbb R^3 \rightarrow \mathbb \R^3` at a given point `\mathbf{p}` and normal `\mathbf{n}` (considering we sample a RGB texture) can be defined as:
+The warping computed from the texture `T \quad : quad \mathbb R^3, \mathbb R^3 \rightarrow \mathbb \R^3` at a given point `\mathbf{p}` and normal `\mathbf{n}` (considering we sample a RGB texture) can be defined as:

 `T(\mathbf{p}, \mathbf{n}) = \sum_{i=0}^{3} \alpha_i(\mathbf{n}) \cdot t \circ \gamma_i(\mathbf{p})`

 The weighting function `\alpha_i` computes the contribution of each mapping of `\mathbf{p}` according to the dot product between the normal and the unit axis-aligned vectors: `\alpha_i(\mathbf{n}) = | \mathbf{n} \cdot u_i |`.
-The function `\gamma_i \quad : \quad \mathbb R^3 \rightarrow \mathbb R^2` computes the projection of `\mathbf{p}` on the i-th plane in world space and finally, the function `t \quad : quad \mathbb R^2 \rightarrow \mathbb \R` denotes the 2D function we want to map to our surface, and can be anything from a baked texture to a procedural sum of noises.
+The function `\gamma_i \quad : \quad \mathbb R^3 \rightarrow \mathbb R^2` computes the projection of `\mathbf{p}` on the i-th plane in world space and finally, the function `t \quad : quad \mathbb R^2 \rightarrow \mathbb \R` denotes the 2D function we want to map to our surface, and can be anything from a baked texture to a procedural noise.

-If we interpret `t` as a function computing a color, then `T(mathbf{p}, \mathbf{n})` can be used directly to texture a implicit surfaces with albedo.
+If we interpret `t` as a function computing a color, then `T(mathbf{p}, \mathbf{n})` can be used to directly texture a implicit surfaces with albedo.
 Now what we can also do is deform the geometry of our implicit shape using triplanar warping.
 In this case, `t` is now a heightfield (or displacement map) and evaluting `T(mathbf{p}, \mathbf{n})` allows to compute the warping strength.
 As for the warping direction, we use the normal direction `\mathbf{n}` from which we computed our weighting coefficients.
 The final warping function `w` is then defined as:

 `w(\mathbf{p}) = \mathbf{p} - \mathbf{n} \cdot T(\mathbf{p}, \mathbf{n}) `